Exabyte-io/documentation/docs/getting-started/cli-job.md

 We provide an interface to command line terminal directly through the web.
 You can view details on setting up your terminal connection and ssh keys [here](/remote-connection/overview.md).

-To use the terminal interface, open right sidebar and click "Terminal":
+To use the terminal interface, open right sidebar and click "Terminal".

 The data directory where your simulations that have been submitted through the web are under the data/<your_username> sub-directory under your home directory.